-PREREQUISITES: This course is open to any student who has completed AP Physics 1 or AP Chemistry with an average of C or better and who has completed or is taking concurrently a Calculus course.
+PREREQUISITES: This course is open to any student who has completed AP Physics 1.
+In order to prepare for the rigors of this course, it is highly recommended that the student has also completed AP Chemistry and has completed or is concurrently taking a Calculus course.